Sometimes, we all need a pancake.

 - 1/2 tsp Pure Vanilla Extract

-- Mix all wet ingredients together in medium sized bowl.
+- Mix all dry ingredients together in a small-sized bowl.

-- In separate small bowl, add in all dry ingredients.
-Stir until combined well.
+- In separate medium-sized bowl, whisk all wet ingredients.

 - Gradually whisk dry ingredients into egg mixture, until well combined and lump free.
 Set aside.

-- Melt a small amount of fat (coconut oil/butter/ghee) in a frying pan on low heat.
+- Melt a small amount of fat (coconut oil/butter/ghee) in a flat pan on low heat.

-- Drop 3-4 tbsp of batter into the center of pan.
+- Drop 3-4 tbsp (i used a ¼ cup measuring cup) of batter into the center of pan.